 Responsibilities as a Computer User at IU

 By receiving and using an Indiana University Network ID, users accept certain responsibilities and standards for computer use, which apply to all IU computing resources.
-To review the Acceptable Use Agreements for students and employees, visit the Your responsibilities as a computer user at IU webpage.
+To review the IU Acceptable Use Agreements for students and employees, visit the Acceptable Use Agreement webpage.

 Peer-to-peer (P2P) File Sharing and Copyright Safety

 Peer-to-peer (P2P) file-sharing allows users to share files online through an informal network of computers running the same software.
 File-sharing can give users access to a wealth of information, but it also has a number of risks which can lead to serious network security issues.
 In addition, unauthorized distribution of copyrighted material using IU’s IT resources can result in costly legal penalties.
 Learn more by reading the Peer-to-peer File Sharing & Copyright Safety webpage.

 University-wide IT policies apply to all users of Indiana University information technology resources regardless of affiliation, and irrespective of whether those resources are accessed from on- or off-campus locations.
 IU Southeast-specific policies also exist.
 Visit the Tech Services IT policies webpage to learn more.

 IT-12 and IT-12.1 policies are regarding data security and procuring technology devices using IU funds, including desktops, laptops, iPads, tablets, etc.

 Procedure for procuring technology devices using University funds:

 - Departments will request specs and a quote from University Information Technology Services at IU Southeast (SE-UITS), and also provide the proposed funding source (account number).

 - Once the department approves the quote, SE-UITS will create a requisition to procure the device(s).
 Departments cannot directly submit requisitions for IT resources.